LazyRam/CSGO-PRACallmaps/README.md

 ##
 ### LIST OF MAYBES
-- bind backspace to clear crosshair preset .log file? even possible with console only? or maybe just clear console
 - set bind to start and save nade presets
-- Smoke Z from big truck old cache
 - extra help button? leads to a how to edit the code video?	 how to use config video?  general tutorial?
-- rctrl - jump boost positions, nades to take a/b, callouts, god tier nades, jump bind nades, one way smokes?
 - list of pro settings?
 ##
 ### LIST OF TODO'S
-- Overpass, nuke, Vertigo, new cache, cobblestone
+- Nuke -almost done, Overpass, New Cache, Vertigo, Cobblestone. -in that order-
-- optimize, to much code could break cfg when new map linups added
-- set hotkey / as 5 presets 10 teleport locations logged at 1 time
 - bot that jump, walk, run crouch past/peak set locations on each map?
+- rctrl - jump boost positions, nades to take a/b, callouts, god tier nades, jump bind nades, one way smokes?
+- set hotkey / as 5 presets 10 teleport locations logged at 1 time -possible?
 - Headphone sound test
-- find use for \ ' 2 hotkeys
 - update dust2, mirage, nades
 - add echo list of nades with quality stars 1-5 for each map
-- add map name commands NUM MINUS
-- fix and addon to echo bind num_ enter j,num_plus,num_minus, \, rctrl
 - use - + as extra options for most commands

 -VENT: it fills me with hate that github has its line management as common symbols instad of a context menu and the edit menu has diffrent FONT!!!